GitTools/GitReleaseManager/docs/input/docs/commands/label.md

 ## **Required Parameters**

 - `--token`: The access token to access GitHub with.
-This can't be used when using the username and password parameters.
 - `-o, --owner`: The owner of the repository.
 - `-r, --repository`: The name of the repository.